mwenge/psychedelia/README.md

 Enjoy PSYCHEDELIA.
 This one comes straight from the heart.

+### Loading PSYCHEDELIA

-Loading PSYCHEDELIA: Place the cassette in the tape deck.
+Place the cassette in the tape deck.
 Holding down the SHIFT key tap RUN/STOP.
 As prompted, press PLAY on the deck.
 From this point loading is automatic.
 You'll see various messages as the load progresses, and once loadings over